Jvviragine/data_analysis_um_course/data_clinics/clinic2/discussion.md

 Additionally, a feature importance plot is created which illustrates that price, age, km & weight are our most important features.

-Lastly, I added ROC curve comparison between the 2 models, and we can see that they have very similar performance.
+Added ROC curve comparison between the 2 models, and we can see that they have very similar performance.

 ### 3.3.4

+Random forest classifier:
-Two grid searches were attempted - one was more broad and the other more focused.
-The broader search aimer to identify promising regions in the hyperparameter space and thus was more computationally expensive.
-Once promising ranges were identified, a nire ficysed grid search was performed to fine-tune the most promising parameter combinations.
-The process used 5-fold cross validation
+Two grid searches were attempted to optimize the model- one was more broad and the other more focused.
+The broader search aimed to identify promising regions in the hyperparameter space and thus was more computationally expensive.
+Once promising ranges were identified, another focused grid search was performed to fine-tune the most promising parameter combinations.
+The process used 5-fold cross validation, meaning that for each combination of hyperparameters in the grid, the model we chose was trained on 4 folds and validated on the remaining fold, then the process is repeated 5 times so that each fold serves as a validation set and the F1 scores are averaged across the validation sets.